lokopay/krakenapi-go/README.md

 # krakenapi-go

-A Kraken API for Go
+A Kraken WebSocket API for Go by crankykernel

-## REST API

-REST API support is not included yet.
-The REST API features from https://gitlab.com/crankykernel/cryptotrader will be ported over soon.

 ## WebSocket Support